dannsam/xenko-docs/manual/graphics/graphics-compositor/scene-renderers.md

 ## Forward renderer

 The **forward renderer** does most of the heavy lifting in your pipeline.
 From the forward renderer, you can apply [post effects](../post-effects/index.md) and light shafts.

-The forward renderer is also where you set VR options.
+You configure the forward renderer properties in the **forward entry node**.
+This is also where you set VR options.
 For more information, see [Virtual reality](../../virtual-reality.md).

 ## Single stage renderer